10 Best Life Insurance Companies in Massachusetts

 Key Terms

-- Financial advisors recommend life insurance coverage of 10 to 20 times annual income to ensure adequate protection for beneficiaries.
+- Financial advisors often recommend coverage of 10X to 20X annual income to adequately protect beneficiaries.

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Massachusetts is approximately 79 years which aligns with the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Massachusetts have been heart disease, cancer, and homicide.
-The homicide rate in Massachusetts is about 2.7 homicides per 100,000 inhabitants, which is considerably lower than the national average of 7.5.
+The homicide rate in Massachusetts is about 2.7 homicides per 100,000 inhabitants, which is significantly lower than the national average of 7.5.

 Show Me Life Insurance Companies